kvelcich/Course_Equivalency/README.md

 ### Secondary
 * No refresh when deleting
 * Add all SCU courses

-* Sort search results
-* Ignore case for string comparison - kinda
+* Ignore case for string comparison - kinda done